sfepy/sfepy/doc/installation.rst

     ./run_tests.py

-If some test fails see `Checking the SfePy installation`_ section for further details.
+If some test fails see `Testing`_ section for further details.